Experience reports from the FWJ in the Assistance Systems and Medical Technology department

 Jule Deiters, FWJ 2018/2019

-As I was pretty sure after leaving school that I wanted to study a scientific subject (probably physics), but had no idea what the everyday life of a scientist was like, I decided to do an FWJ.
-I wanted to be confirmed in my chosen field of study or possibly have the chance to change course.
+Although I was fairly certain after my Abitur that I wanted to study a science subject (probably physics), I had no idea what a scientist’s day-to-day life was like, so I decided to do a FWJ.
+I wanted to confirm that I was on the right track for my chosen field of study, or, if necessary, still have the chance to change direction.

-I am mainly involved in a bicycle project at the university, Safety4Bikes.
-The aim of this project is to improve the road safety of bicycles with the help of technical assistance systems.
-Among other things, our working group is testing various sensors to see whether they are suitable for correctly detecting the traffic situation.
-My tasks include, among others, designing and manufacturing components with the 3D printer or writing a concept paper for the project.
-I also have the opportunity to programme little things and slowly familiarise myself with various programming languages and the field of robotics.
+I’m mainly involved in a cycling project at the university called Safety4Bikes.
+The aim of this project is to improve road safety for cyclists using technical assistance systems.
+Among other things, our working group tests various sensors to see whether they’re suitable for accurately detecting traffic conditions.
+My responsibilities include, amongst other things, designing and manufacturing components using a 3D printer, and writing a concept paper for the project.
+I also have the opportunity to do some basic programming, which is helping me gradually familiarise myself with various programming languages and the field of robotics.

-I also support a study in the trauma surgery department at the Evangelical Hospital that records the consequences of injuries in bicycle accidents.
-I am largely responsible for interviewing inpatients, entering the data into a database and other organisational activities.
-At the beginning of the FWJ, I had to familiarise myself with medical terminology and basic anatomical knowledge in order to understand medical reports and be able to assign diagnoses to different injury categories.
-I also take part in the daily doctors' meeting, which gives me an insight into analysing CT and X-ray images and treatment planning.
+Alongside this, I am assisting with a study in the trauma surgery department at the Evangelical Hospital that documents the consequences of injuries sustained in cycling accidents.
+I am largely responsible for interviewing in-patient patients, entering the data into a database and carrying out other organisational tasks.
+To do this, I had to familiarise myself with medical terminology and acquire a basic understanding of anatomy at the start of my voluntary year, so that I could understand medical reports and classify diagnoses into different injury categories.
+I also take part in the daily medical rounds, which gives me an insight into the interpretation of CT and X-ray scans as well as treatment planning.

-Settling in at both workplaces at the same time was a little complicated at the beginning.
-I had to learn how everyday working life works and who I could turn to if I had problems.
-In particular, I found it very difficult at first to approach patients who were in hospital, some of whom had serious injuries.
-However, over time I realised how rewarding it can be to engage with patients and learned not to be discouraged if a patient reacts negatively.
+Settling into both placements at the same time was a bit tricky at first.
+I had to learn how the day-to-day work routine works and who to turn to if I had any problems.
+In particular, approaching patients who were in hospital, some with serious injuries, was very difficult for me at first.
+However, over time I’ve realised how rewarding it can be to engage with patients, and I’ve learnt not to be discouraged if a patient reacts negatively on occasion.

-I particularly like the versatility of the FWJ, which I hadn't expected to this extent: I have the opportunity at the university to get to know different things beyond my job.
-Be it through an English course, lectures, the other FWJ students, seminars, participation in other studies or discussions with colleagues - I learn something new almost every day.
-I also have the opportunity to see the day-to-day work in other areas of the hospital, such as radiology or the shock room.
+I particularly like the variety of the FWJ programme, which I hadn’t expected to this extent: at university, I have the opportunity to learn about all sorts of things beyond my day-to-day work.
+Whether it’s through an English course, lectures, other FWJ volunteers, seminars, taking part in other studies or conversations with colleagues – I learn something new almost every day.
+I also have the chance at the hospital to observe day-to-day work in other departments, such as radiology or the A&E department.

 What advice would you give to future volunteers?

-Don't be discouraged if you are still unsure at the beginning and don't feel confident about some tasks.
-If you have a little patience with yourself, the rest will come naturally.
-Embrace new experiences, have fun with your work and speak up if you have any questions or requests - you have the opportunity to help shape your FWJ and you should make the most of it.
+Don’t let yourself get discouraged if you’re still feeling a bit unsure at the start and don’t feel confident about some tasks.
+If you’re a bit patient with yourselves, the rest will fall into place all by itself.
+Embrace new experiences, enjoy your work and speak up if you have any questions or requests – you have the chance to help shape your FWJ and you should make the most of it.

-You will learn a lot and have great experiences!
+You’ll learn a lot and have some brilliant experiences!